 Angular resolution, also known as the Rayleigh criterion and spatial resolution, is the minimum angular distance between two distant objects that an instrument can discern resolvable detail.
 As an example, if a person holds two pens 10cm apart and stands 2m from you, you can discern there are two pencils.
 As the other person moves away, the pencils appear to move closer together or the angular separation decreases.
 The calculation of this angle is very important in optics.
-This angle represents the resolve power and precision of optical instruments such as your eye, a camera and even a microscope.
+This angle represents the resolving power and precision of optical instruments such as your eye, a camera, and even a microscope.

-Write down sin A = 1.220 (W ÷ D).
 This formula is known as the angular resolution formula and is the mathematical representation of the Rayleigh criterion.
 The Rayleigh criterion basically says that two different points are resolved when the diffraction maximum of one image coincides with the first minimum diffraction of a second image.
 If the distance is greater, the two points are resolved and if it is smaller they are not resolved.

 Find the value of the entrance pupil diameter (D) or the diameter of the lens aperture (D) of the imaging system you are using.
 For telescopes and most other optical instruments, the diameter of the aperture can be found in the user manual or you can contact the manufacturer who will be able to tell you the correct value.